Emergency childbirth: Background

 In 2020, 1.34% of births took place outside of a hospital in California, USA, where 1 out of 8 births in the country happen.
 Most of the out-of-hospital births are planned, and thus, not considered an emergency childbirth.
 However, about 12% of attempted home deliveries need urgent transport to a hospital.
 Some of the reasons for transferring to a hospital include failure of labor to progress, parental exhaustion, need for more pain medication, or parental/fetal complications.

 In the United States, 0.61% of all births happen in an unplanned setting.
 The percent is even lower in countries like Finland and France.

 Each year more than 250,000 women around the world die from complications due to childbirth or pregnancy, with bleeding and hypertension as the leading causes.
 Many of these deaths are preventable by emergency care, which include antibiotics, drugs that stimulate contraction of the uterus, anti-seizure drugs, blood transfusion, and delivery of baby with assistance (vacuum or forceps delivery) or C-section.
 In addition, it is important to prevent hypothermia in the newborn because this is linked to poor outcomes.

 Preparation

 Many pregnant women seek medical care throughout pregnancy and plan for the birth of a baby with a healthcare team.
-Access to high quality care lowers the risk adverse events in pregnancy.
+Access to high quality care lowers the risk-averse events in pregnancy.
 In an emergency childbirth situation, it is recommended to seek further education and make a plan.